Video Game / Megami Tensei II

 - Game Within A Game: Devil Busters.

 - God Is Evil: And the True Final Boss, predating Shin Megami Tensei II.
-Unlike the other games, where he wants to enslave humanity in a Thousand Year Kingdom, this time he just wants to kill them all.
+Unlike the other games (with the exception of Shin Megami Tensei II), where he wants to enslave humanity in a Thousand Year Kingdom, this time he just wants to kill them all.

 - Giant Space Flea from Nowhere: Zaratan Island, despite not being the final boss, just pops out of nowhere to give the player an extra random obstacle in trying to get to Bael's Castle.